 Caused by the parasite Giardia, giardiasis is the most frequent cause of nonbacterial diarrhea in North America and the most commonly diagnosed intestinal parasite in humans in Oregon, with 600 to 800 cases reported each year.
 It is transmitted most frequently through contaminated water.
 The most common sign of giardiasis in dogs is diarrhea, which can be acute, chronic, or intermittent.
 If your dog has diarrhea, take it to your veterinarian for an examination.

 Leptospirosis is a bacterial disease spread through the urine of infected animals.
 In people, the symptoms are often flu-like.
 The risk of getting leptospirosis through common contact with a dog is low; the primary mode of transmission is through contact with contaminated animal urine.
 Symptoms in dogs include fever, vomiting, abdominal pain, diarrhea, refusal to eat, severe weakness and depression, renal disease, and liver dysfunction.
 Risk factors for dogs include contaminated water and contact with cattle, rats or raccoon urine.
 Leptospirosis can be treated with antibiotics.
 To help prevent leptospirosis, vaccinate your dog and keep rodents under control, and avoid contact with rodents and wildlife, including carcasses.
 Avoid letting your dog drink from marshy areas or slow-moving or stagnant water.
-A vaccine can protect your dogs against the four most common versions of Leptospirosis: L. canicola, L. icterohaemorrhagiae, L. pomona and L. grippotyphosa.
-Note, however, that a vaccine cannot provide 100% guaranteed protection due to the many strains of this bacteria.
+A vaccine can protect your dogs against the most common bacteria causes of Leptospirosis.

 Methicillin-Resistant Staphylococcus Aureus (MRSA)